Have you ever wondered how a headphone can work as a mic? Curious to know how? Let’s discuss this in detail.

 Closing the screen

 From the above-detailed information, we can conclude that the headphones can be converted to a makeshift mic, but we can’t get high-quality audio.
-With this mic, you can able to make Skype calls, announcements, and a low-quality recording.
+With this mic, you can able to make Skype calls, announcements, and a low-quality recordings.

 Have you ever used your headphones as a microphone?
 Tell us about the interesting experience you had in the comment section.